 - 1. Accountable to the tax and fee payers of Texas.
-The Texas Animal Health Commission's remains accountable to the taxpayers of Texas by ensuring that agency contracts and agreements with other entities protect the public's interests. - 2.
+The Agency remains accountable to the taxpayers of Texas by ensuring that agency contracts and agreements with otherentities protect the public's interests. - 2.
 Efficient by producing maximum results with no waste of taxpayer funds and by identifying any functions or provision considered redundant or not cost-effective.
-Modernizing and streamlining the agency's data systems will make data more easily accessible to employees, increasing efficiency and accuracy, and improving the cost-effectiveness of agency operations. - 3.
+The Agency is implementing modern data systems to assist in streamlining processes for all employees.
+The Agency anticipates the new systems will increase efficiencies, data accuracy and cost-effectiveness of Agency operations. - 3.
 Effective by successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
 The focus of this strategic goal is to ensure that agency processes, procedures, and documents continuously improve with regard to efficiency, consistency, and accuracy. - 4.
 Attentive to providing excellent customer service.
-The TAHC strives to provide excellent customer service to all Texans by providing electronic information and services through multiple ways so that communication is not contingent on a single sense or ability. - 5.
+The Agency strives to provide excellent customer service to all Texans by providing electronic information and services through multiple ways so that communication is not contingent on a single sense or ability. - 5.
 Transparent such that agency actions can be understood by any Texan.
-The TAHC has an active public information awareness program designed to educate the public on diseases/pests that may be present in the animal population in Texas.
-The TAHC will increase transparency by providing this information through multiple ways so that communication is not contingent on a single sense or ability.
+The Agency has an active public information awareness program to educate the public on diseases/pests that may be present in the livestock population of Texas.
+The Agency will increase transparency by providing this information through multiple ways so that communication is not contingent on a single sense or ability.